johnivanpuayap/100-days-of-code/Day 31/README.md

-# Day 31: Flashcard App
+# Day 31: Enhancing the Flashcard Learning App
 ## Reflection
-  Today, for Day 31 of my 100 Days of Python challenge, I worked on a Flashcard app for learning French which is the third capstone project of 100 Days of Code.
-I had previously completed a similar project in school called [SmartCard](https://github.com/johnivanpuayap/SmartCards), which was a flashcard app implementing the Leitner system for effective spaced repetition to enhance learning.
+  On Day 31 of my 100 Days of Python challenge, I embarked on developing a Flashcard app to learn French, marking the third capstone project in this coding journey.
+Building on my previous project called SmartCard from school, which implemented the Leitner system for spaced repetition, I challenged myself to further improve my skills and incorporate new features.

-  Since the purpose of the 100 Days of Code challenge is to improve my skills, I decided to add new features to the app to challenge myself and learn something new.
-Here are the new features I implemented:
+  The additional features I implemented were:
-  1. When there are no more words to learn in the words_to_learn.csv load again from the french_words.csv
+  1. Automatic reloading of words from french_words.csv when there are no more words left to learn in words_to_learn.csv.
-  2. Display progress for the session
+  2. Displaying progress tracking for the session.

-  After completing the Flashcard App, I continued making progress on the Responsive Web Design Certification.
-I started the "Learn Intermediate CSS by Building a Picasso Painting" section, where I explored topics such as SVG icons, CSS positioning, and reviewed my CSS skills.
+  Beyond completing the Flashcard App, I made steady progress on the Responsive Web Design Certification, specifically in the "Learn Intermediate CSS by Building a Picasso Painting" section.
+Here, I explored topics such as SVG icons, CSS positioning, and took the opportunity to review and enhance my CSS skills.

-  Overall, it was an incredibly productive day, igniting a renewed sense of accomplishment and determination as I look ahead to the remaining 69 days of the challenge, excited to undertake fresh projects and further refine my Python and web development expertise.
+  This day proved to be incredibly productive, fueling a renewed sense of accomplishment and determination as I eagerly anticipate the upcoming 69 days of the challenge.
+I am excited to take on fresh projects and further refine my Python and web development expertise.

   ## Progress
   - Created the Flash Card App [Repository](https://github.com/johnivanpuayap/FlashcardApp)